-CAUTION: GE only allows for a maximum of 170 thermal measurements which allows for a maximum of \sim 23 minutes of thermal delivery before the MRI thermal sequence and thermal monitoring within Fusion-S must be restarted.
+CAUTION: GE only allows for a maximum of 170 thermal measurements which allows for a maximum of $^{\sim}23$ minutes of thermal delivery before the MRI thermal sequence and thermal monitoring within Fusion-S must be restarted.

 - 23. Select Save Series (v12 19) or Save RX (v20 and up) then download the sequence - 24.
-GE v12 and GE v26+ (when configured for manual CV entry) users are required to manually enter the following configuration variables (CV) parameter values in the Display CVs window (image right).
+GE v12 (when configured for manual CV entry) users are required to manually enter the following configuration variables (CV) parameter values in the Display CVs window (image right).